DPDK/dpdk/doc/guides/nics/enic.rst

 ``network`` keyword.
 These methods are described in the libvirt documentation for `Network XML format <https://libvirt.org/formatnetwork.html>`_.

-When the VM instance is started, the enic KVM driver will bind the host VF to vfio, complete provisioning on the FI and bring up the link.
+When the VM instance is started, the ENIC KVM driver will bind the host VF to vfio, complete provisioning on the FI and bring up the link.

 .. note::